How to Safely Deal with Wildlife Encounters

 of recognizing different types of wildlife

-Recognizing different types of wildlife is essential for your safety and the well-being of the animals themselves.
+Recognizing different types of wildlife is essential for your and the well-being of the animals themselves.
 By being able to identify the wildlife you encounter, you can better understand their behavior and know how to react in various situations.
 This knowledge can help prevent accidents or conflicts between humans and wildlife, and ensure that the animals are respected and protected.

 Animals commonly encountered in urban areas